-Attention-deficit hyperactivity disorder (ADHD) is the name of a group of behaviors found in many children and adults.
-People who have ADHD have trouble paying attention in school, at home or at work.
+Attention-deficit hyperactivity disorder (ADHD) is a group of behaviors.
+It used to also be called attention deficit disorder (ADD).
+ADHD is common in children and adults.
+People who have ADHD have trouble paying attention in school, at home, or at work.
 Even when they try to concentrate, they find it hard to pay attention.
-Children may be much more active and/or impulsive than what is usual for their age.
-These behaviors contribute to significant problems in relationships, learning and behavior.
+Children who have ADHD may be more active or impulsive than what is typical for their age.
+These behaviors cause problems in friendships, learning, and behavior.
 For this reason, children who have ADHD are sometimes seen as being “difficult” or as having behavior problems.

-People who have ADHD have a hard time organizing things, listening to instructions, remembering details and controlling their behavior.
-As a result, people who have ADHD often have problems getting along with other people at home, at school or at work.
+People who have ADHD have difficulty organizing things, listening to instructions, remembering details, and/or controlling their behavior.
+This can make it difficult to get along with other people at home, at school, or at work.

-The person with ADHD who is inattentive will have 6 or more of the following symptoms:
+A person with ADHD who has difficulty paying attention will have 6 or more of the following symptoms:

-- Has difficulty keeping attention on work or play activities at school, work and home
+- Difficulty keeping attention on work or play activities at school, work, and home

-- Loses things needed for activities at school, work and home
+- Losing things needed for activities at school, work, and home

 - Doesn’t pay close attention to details